rohithreddy0087/rohithreddy0087.github.io/_experience/experience.md

     <ul>
         <li>Developed a low weight image processing algorithm that runs in real-time with multiple threads to count the number of vehicles crossing the stop line using live CCTV footage.</li>
         <li>Designed, developed, and deployed the software needed for a traffic controller. </li>
-        <li>Worked on developing various software programs in Python for optimizing traffic flow and integrating various traffic detectors into Traffic Intelligent Server.</li>
+        <li>Worked on developing various backend software algorithms in Python for optimizing traffic flow and integrating various traffic detectors into Traffic Intelligent Server.</li>
     </ul>
   </div>
   <div style="flex: 1;">